scarabx/lorien-legacies-1.20.1/README.md

   active, projectiles pass through you.

         When Intangibility is active while inside blocks, you can fly (slow and upright).
 When exiting blocks, a 5 second flight grace period starts wherein you can safely turn off Intangibility.
 When Intangifly (activated via radial menu and located on page 2, titled Movement, in the radial menu) is active, you can fly with Avex (superman pose & at high speed) while Intangibility is active, meaning you can fly through solid blocks unimpeded.

 Don't fly through water in this state or your Avex and Intangibility will bug out.
 Don't log out in this state or you will fall for enternity.
 To successfully use Intangifly, enable abilities in the order of Avex, Intangifly and Intangibility.
 If you accidentally fly through water or log out while Intangibility and Avex flight is active, fix it by turning off Intangifly & unsneaking.

-- **Avex:**
-  Superman pose flying at high speed with the added benefit of slow falling.
-Triggered via holding sneak or toggling sneak if sneak toggle is turned on in accessibility and jumping once.
-Once in air, keep holding sneak until you want to stop flying if sneak toggle is turned off, if on, you only need to press again if you want to stop flying.
-  Flight automatically stops when touching the ground.
-Flight can only be activated while standing still.

-- **Accelix:**
-  Superspeed, activated via sprinting.
-Speeds the player up in water too.

-- **Novis:**
-  Invisibility, activated via the radial menu.

-- **Noxen:**
-  Night vision, activates automatically at night, when submerged in water or underground.

 - **Regeneras:**
   Automatically heals you to full health when you are low on health.

-- **Submari:**
-  Underwater breathing, activated when submerged in water.

 - **Sturma:**